-Out of staters Ken Jones and Bob Packard were the first to reach all the Idaho county high points.
+Out-of-staters Ken Jones and Bob Packard were the first to reach all the Idaho county high points.
 Dan Robbins was the first Idaho resident to reach the summit of all of Idaho’s county high points.
-As you will see from the table, it takes a lot effort, time, snacks, and gas money to finish the list.
+Terri Rowe of Boise became the first woman to complete the list on August 6, 2019.
+As you will see from the table, it takes a lot effort, time, snacks and gas money to finish the list.

 Andy Martin developed the earliest list of Idaho county high points.
-Since his original work improved maps became available.
+Since his original work, improved maps became available.
 We have updated the list below to incorporate the updated elevations found on the newer maps.
-Revised April, 2018.
+Revised August 2018

-Hiking the U.S. state high points is a popular activity, and naturally leads to considering the next level of detail, the 3,140+ county high points.
-During the 1990s lists were prepared that locate these points, based on the USGS 7.5′ maps.
-The book County High Points by Andy Martin, firstname.lastname@example.org, includes all these lists.
+Hiking the U.S. state high points is a popular activity and naturally leads to considering the next level of detail: the 3,140+ county high points.
+During the 1990s, lists were prepared that locate these points based on the USGS 7.5-minute maps.
+The book County High Points by Andy Martin, email@example.com, includes all of these lists.

 High Points of Idaho’s 44 Counties